slhodak/WebDaw/README.md

 # WebDAW

 ## Overview
 A cloud-native digital audio workstation.
 Create and access multiple synthesizers from one location.
-This was developed to solve the problem of connecting multiple synthesizers to a single note sequencer.
+This was developed to solve the problem of connecting multiple instances of [WebSynth](https://github.com/slhodak/WebSynth)to a single note sequencer.
 Implementing full functionality is still in progress--see work in feature branches on [WebRoll](https://github.com/slhodak/WebRoll).

 ## Installation
 First ensure that an instance of the [WebSynth](https://github.com/slhodak/WebSynth) server is running locally.
 Then,